Les Dagues Rituelles dans l'Ésotérisme-RELICS

 Christian Symbolism

-In the Christian context, ritual daggers could be incorporated into liturgical rituals or artistic representations.
+In the Christian context, ceremonial daggers could be incorporated into liturgical rituals or artistic representations.
 Sometimes they were used to represent saints or biblical figures in sacred art.

 Heresy and Condemnation